liucs1986/idiom_corpus/README.md

 }

 In our experiment, the first annotation (native speaker) was used as the gold standard.
 Please refer to the paper for detailed information.

+If you have any problem, feel free to send email to changsheng at cs.pitt.edu.